 The director may assign specific tasks to the art director, but it’s ultimately up to them to interpret those instructions and create something unique.
-They also have to balance their style with that of other departments, like costume designers, sound editors, and ultimately answer to production designers.
+They also have to balance their style with that of other departments, like costume designers and sound editors, and ultimately answer to production designers.

 Art Department Coordinator

-Construction Managers are in charge of the construction of sets and stages for film productions.
+Construction Managers are in charge of constructing sets and stages for film productions.
 From initial planning through to the final coat of paint on the finished sets, they coordinate the entire process of set building.

 The Production Carpenter builds, installs, and removes wooden structures on the film set and location.
-The design and creative vision of the producer and the director are carried out by several members of the construction team.
+Several construction team members carry out the producer and director’s design and creative vision.

-The key scenic is an artist, supervisor, and organizer who are responsible for making the surroundings and sets of a film look realistic within the world that’s being established on screen.
+The key scenic is an artist, supervisor, and organizer responsible for making the surroundings and sets of a film look realistic within the world is established on screen.
 This often is in the form of paint and texturing of surfaces.
 Sometimes it includes sculptural elements and even molding and casting.

 Set decoration is a multi-disciplinary art form.
-A set decorator must be well versed in the technical aspects of production, lighting, camera movement, and be able to interface with Special Effects department where relevant.
+A set decorator must be well-versed in the technical aspects of production, lighting, and camera movement and be able to interface with the Special Effects department where relevant.

 A leadman is a set decoration department member who is in charge of the props and swing gang.
-The set dressing and removal is done by the swing gang.
+The swing gang does the set dressing and removal.

-A greensman (aka: greensperson, nurseryman, greenskeeper) is responsible for taking care of anything “green” or natural used in the production of the film.
+A Greenman (aka greensperson, nurseryman, greenskeeper) is responsible for taking care of anything “green” or naturally used in the production of the film.
 Plants, bushes, trees, flowers, etc.

 Art Department Production Assistants

 The assistant to the art director helps the entire art department.
-In many ways they are like standard production assistants by support the art department exclusively.
+In many ways, they are like standard production assistants by supporting the art department exclusively.

 Assistant Property Master

 The assistant property masters help the prop masters with anything on set.
-Once a scene is wrapped, they make sure the correct props are prepared, are on hand for the shoot, and are archives.
+Once a scene is wrapped, they ensure the correct props are prepared, on hand for the shoot, and archived.

 Any props that aren’t bought in, or hired, are made by prop makers in the properties department of feature films.
-A wide variety of materials, techniques and tools is used by prop makers.
+Prop makers use a wide variety of materials, techniques, and tools.

-A food stylist is a person who prepares food for photography, video, film and even live events.
-The best promotional pictures and video of a dish can be achieved with the help of a food stylist, who has an artistic and technical background.
+A food stylist is a person who prepares food for photography, video, film and even lives events.
+The best promotional pictures and videos of a dish can be achieved with the help of a food stylist who has an artistic and technical background.